Secure Autonomous Rover Under Simulated Electronic Warfare

 - Chose the project direction: a secure autonomous rover under simulated electronic attack.

-- Defined the overall concept around a rover, a control station, and a phone dashboard.
+- Defined the overall concept around a rover, a control station, and a browser dashboard.

 - Established the main demo goal: the rover should operate normally, then react visibly and safely to communication faults.